organix/uart/README.md

 should be straight-forward.
 [LLVM](http://llvm.org/) is our immediate target for translation.

+### Instruction Format

+Behaviors are described in terms of imperative machine instructions.
+Machine instructions consists of a _verb_ describing the operation, a _subject_ the verb acts on, an _object_ parameterizing the action, and a _result_ location.
+The full instruction format is:

+    verb(subject, object) => result

+Not all components are present in all instructions.
+Components may be either literal values or variable references.
+Literal values (constants) are indicated by a `#` prefix.
+Variable references are simply names.
+We assume the assembler can do liveness analysis and assign names to machine registers.

+The instruction format shown above can be considered "syntactic sugar" for construction of a typed object such as:

+    {
+        prototype: MachineInstruction,
+        verb: verb,
+        subject: subject,
+        object: object,
+        result: result
+    }

+### Values

+Our abstract machine has one primitive data-type, a fixed-width string of binary digits that can be interpreted as an unsigned or signed (2's complement) integer ring.
+We do not specify the exact width. _[maybe provide with bit-width as a constant]_ It is intended to match the natural size of a machine word on the target processor.
+This will be either 16 or 32 bits on most processors currently in use.

+### Names

+Rarely can a behavior be described using only constants.
+Most behaviors require some kind of parameterization.
+The lambda-calculus substitution model gives us a mechanism to describe parameterized behaviors.
+We can define template functions that are applied to parameter values.
+The resulting substitution produces a concrete behavior.
+We use sets and maps, rather than lists, to define the parameters and their substitution values.
+For example:

+    \{m, a}.[
+    	#send(m, a)
+    	#send(m, a)
+    ] => b
+    b{a:sink, m:#0}

+Here we define a template function that introduces the set of names `m` and `a` as parameters to a block of instructions.
+This function is bound to the name `b`, then applied to a map of parameter values.
+The result is effectively equivalent to:

+    #send(#0, sink)
+    #send(#0, sink)

+In this context, the name `sink` is expected to be bound in some enclosing scope.
+An implementation may use partial application in the compilation process to substitute concrete values for some parameter names.

+The same binding mechanism is used to provide access to the incoming message.
+The message is treated as a parameter value applied to the behavior template to produce the concrete behavior of an actor.
+_[is there an implicit binding to `this` or `self`?]_

+### Memory Management

+Construction begins with allocation of unstructured storage.

+    #alloc(size) => address

+The `#alloc` verb allocates
+`size` consecutive words unstructured storage.
+The result `address` is a reference to this memory.

+Unreferenced storage is automatically reclaimed by a garbage collection process.
+Sometimes we can assist the garbage collector by explicitly releasing storage.

+    #free(address)

+The `#free` verb releases the storage at `address` and invalidates further use of that reference.

+Transferring data between registers and memory involves specifying a bit-position in memory, a direction for the transfer, and a count of the number of bits to copy.

+	#from(base, offset)

+The `#from` verb establishes the bit-position for subsequent `#read` operations.
+If `base` is zero,
+the relative `offset` is added to the current read-position.
+If `base` is non-zero,
+the absolute read-position is set to `base` words plus `offset` bits.

+    #read(count) => data

+The `#read` verb copies `count` bits from the current read-position in memory into the least-significant bits of a `data` register, and increments the current read-position by `count`.

+	#to(base, offset)

+The `#to` verb establishes the bit-position for subsequent `#write` operations.
+If `base` is zero,
+the relative `offset` is added to the current write-position.
+If `base` is non-zero,
+the absolute write-position is set to `base` words plus `offset` bits.

+    #write(data, count)

+The `#write` verb copies the least-significant `count` bits from a `data` register into memory at the current write-position, and increments the current write-position by `count`.

+	#copy(data) => register

+The `#copy` verb copies `data` to a `register`.
+Note that `data` may be either a literal value or a register, but `register` must be a register reference.

+### Actor Behavior

+The minimal actor behavior
+is to ignore the incoming message and do nothing.
+When a behavior is complete,
+control returns to the kernel
+to dispatch the next event.

+    #done

+The `#done` verb indicates that the actor has handled the event. _[successfully?]_

+An actor is created with some initial behavior.

+    #create(behavior) => address

+The `#create` verb creates a new actor with the specified initial `behavior`.
+The result is the unique `address` of the new actor.

+Asynchronous message sending
+is the most common kind of actor behavior.

+    #send(message, target)

+The `#send` verb creates a new event that will asynchronously deliver the specified `message` to the `target` actor.

+Sometimes an actor's behavior
+is dependent on the history
+of messages it has processed.

+    #become(behavior)

+The `become` verb specifies a new `behavior` that the current actor will use to process future message events.

 ## Bit-Stream Transport

 Communication between memory domains is accomplished through reading and writing bit-streams.
 [Cap'n Proto](http://capnproto.org) is our model for message encoding.
+_[This implies that our abstract machine word-size is 64 bits.]_

 ### Encoding Examples